-What a Cajun Ate in Italy in a Week
+What a Cajun Eats in Italy in a Week

 My husband and I recently went on a fantastic trip to northern Italy.
 We have been to southern Italy before but couldn't wait to see more of the country.
 We traveled to Milan, Lake Como, Florence and back to Milan with a side trip on the Bernina Express to St. Moritz, Switzerland.